 — Lighting, particularly stroboscopic or flashing lights

-— Other circumstances surrounding administration of procedure
+— Other circumstances surrounding the administration of procedures

 Source: Kwasnoski, John B., Stephen, John, & Partridge, Gerald, Officer’s DUI Handbook, Lexis Publishing (1998) at 3.

-Category [C] above is a list of explanations (excuses) that officers sometimes ask the driver about in order to eliminate these alternative reasons for the bad driving or inability to perform field evaluations that has been observed.
+Category [C] above is a list of explanations (excuses) that officers sometimes ask the driver about in order to eliminate these alternative reasons for the bad driving or inability to perform field evaluations that have been observed.
 Remember that an officer WANTS to hear your speech patterns to determine if your speech is slurred, thick-tongued, disorganized or otherwise “impaired” sounding.